Atndesign/wavy-waves/readme.md

 # Wavy waves

-Wavy waves is a random javascript experience, no many use for this but it's still is interesting
+Wavy waves is a random javascript experience, no many use for this but it still is interesting

 ## Technologies used: